• Marjorie L. Prokosch, PhD

 I believe that the science should be clear and accessible.
 I am dedicated to communicating and applying my research-acquired knowledge in ways that can benefit individuals, communities, and the broader public.

 I have participated in a variety of science communication efforts, such as publishing in outlets like The Conversation, partnering with science journalists to discuss my work, and participating in public-facing panels and workshops.
+I also have experience in conference and symposium planning.

 If you think I might be a good fit for an upcoming science communication opportunity, please don't hesitate to contact me!